lenh0205/dotnetDoc/EntityFramework.md

 * Now, the `source collection` is enumerated over.
 For every source item, we will run the `predicate` (as we are in a .Where() method), and if the predicate is matched, set the `Current` item the foreach-generated enumeration picks up as well as return true.
 If the predicate does not match, we skip the item.
 * Imagine the whole process as a stream.
 The source enumeration returns an item, then pauses.
 Then, our enumeration works on that item, and returns it to the top-most caller in the chain.
 Once the caller is done, we will move to the next item, and essentially pass this call all the way down to the source collection the LINQ query operates on (_It is important to understand that this “stream” can act over a lot of layers_)
 * For every matched item, we output the matching string to the Console.

+# Types of Entities in Entity Framework
+## POCOs - Plain Old CLR Objects
+* The classes that we create in Model folder, are called `POCOs`
+* contain only the state and behavior of the application and they don’t have the persistence logic of the application
+* The main benefits of POCO's are really used when you start to use things like the repository pattern, ORM's and dependency injection

+* VD: when we create an ORM (let's say EF) which pulls back data from somewhere (db, web service, etc.), then passes this data into objects (POCO's).
+Then if one day we decide to switch over to nHibernate from EF, we should not have to touch your POCO's at all, the only thing that should need to be changed is the ORM

+## Dynamic Proxy Entities (POCO Proxy)